Post Date: Nov 11, 2021

 Argentina alone is allocating 64 Billion for green infrastructure for rail and roads.
 They anticipate an increase in urban rail capacity to 4 Million passengers by 2023 to reduce traffic and consequent emissions.
 Moves are also being made to modernize the rail sector with energy efficient tech.

-East Asia Pacific and Latin America Countries present an opportunity of 1.5 Trillion USD each, followed by Sub-Saharan countries need 500 Billion, South Asian countries need 250 Billion, while Europe and MENA countries need approximately 60 Billion each in investment.
+East Asia Pacific and Latin American countries present an opportunity of 1.5 Trillion USD each, followed by Sub-Saharan countries need 500 Billion, South Asian countries need 250 Billion, while Europe and MENA countries need approximately 60 Billion each in investment.

-Besides these investment opportunities, ample research needs to go into Green restoration.
-This would present itself in the form of changes in Crop, soil, and livestock management, fertilizer recycling, etc. in the agricultural sector.
+Besides these investment opportunities, ample research needs to go into green restoration.
+This would present itself in the form of changes in crop, soil, and livestock management, fertilizer recycling in the agricultural sector.
 The forests need protection and restoration.
 There should be increased awareness about increasing the resiliency of coastal zones to prevent coastal erosion.
 This is in practise now in countries in the Asia Pacific belt.
 This also has potential for nature-based tourism in developing nations that would strengthen the economy.

 renewables.org is an experienced platform aggregator for enabling renewable energy projects.
 We leverage our technical expertise in optimizing clean energy production.
-With projects spread across Asia and Africa, investors can choose to invest as low as $25.
+With projects spread across Asia and Africa, investors can choose to invest as low as $100.
 We guarantee a 6% APY on all green investments across diverse portfolios.
-Make use of our investment options and exhaustive resources on Renewables at our site https://renewables.org/.
+Make use of our investment options and exhaustive resources on renewables at our site https://renewables.org/.